A1dos-Creations/A1dos-Creations-Backend/README.md

 STL Login uses PSQL (Postgres) databases to store data. **All data is encrypted**. __We are commited to your privacy and safety, some code has been removed or obfuscated due to privacy reasons.__

 ## 🛡️ Your Security
 We are commited to your privacy and security.
 All user data is stored and ecrypted safely.
-If you would like to delete your data, please contact us at [rbentertainmentinfo@gmail.com](mailto:rbentertainmentinfo@gmail.com)
+If you would like to delete your data, please contact us at [rbentertainmentinfo@gmail.com](mailto:rbentertainmentinfo@gmail.com).
+For any other inquiries or questions, please refer to the [License](https://github.com/A1dos-Creations/login-api-website?tab=License-1-ov-file).